“How is Maggie?” I asked my seventh grader one day on the way to soccer practice.

 How to Handle a Friendship Breakup:

-“When our child gets left out, it can bring us back to middle school all over again,” says Sheryl Gould, certified parent coach and founder of the website Moms of Tweens and Teens.
+“When our child goes through a friendship breakup, it can bring us back to middle school all over again,” says Sheryl Gould, certified parent coach and founder of the website Moms of Tweens and Teens.
 “It triggers those painful feelings we experienced and makes our blood boil, which in turn can lead us to overreact and make things worse.”

 How to Respond When Your Child Gets Left Out: